telatin/seqfu2/docs/tools/trim.md

 The `trim` command is a versatile tool for cleaning FASTQ data.
 It can handle both single-end and paired-end reads and offers a wide range of options for trimming and filtering.

 By default, `seqfu trim` enables 3' tail trimming (`--cut-tail`) and quality filtering (based on `--qualified-qual` and `--unqualified-percent`).
+Front trimming composes with the default tail trim; use `--no-cut-tail` for front-only trimming.
 For paired-end data, both reads must pass all filtering steps to be included in the output.

 ## Presets